vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 ### 1.1 Functionality

 Vespa-DataSim is application written in the Python programming language that allows users to create simulated MR data sets.
-Vespa-DataSim allows users to:
+DataSim allows users
+to:

-1)  Select from existing Vespa-Simulation Experiments in the Vespa database.
+1. Select from existing Vespa-Simulation Experiments in the Vespa database.

-2)  Specify a single set of Experiment loop parameters (if more than one) on which to base the DataSim's metabolite basis functions.
+2. Specify a single set of Experiment loop parameters (if more than one) on which to base the DataSim's metabolite basis functions.

-3)  Specify the spectral resolution as the bandwidth and number of points in the FIDs.
+3. Specify the spectral resolution as the bandwidth and number of points in the FIDs.

-4)  Scale individual metabolite areas.
+4. Scale individual metabolite areas.

-5)  Create a Voigt lineshape envelope that has a specific T~a~ (T~2~) value for each metabolite and a global T~b~ (T~2~\*) value for the entire Datasim.
+5. Create a Voigt lineshape envelope that has a specific T~a~ (T~2~) value for each metabolite and a global T~b~ (T~2~\*) value for the entire Datasim.

-6)  Add unlimited Gaussian or Lorentzian spectral peaks with independent area, ppm, linewidth and phase to create simulated macromolecular signals.
+6. Add unlimited Gaussian or Lorentzian spectral peaks with independent area, ppm, linewidth and phase to create simulated macromolecular signals.

-7)  Add unlimited Gaussian or Lorentzian spectral peaks with independent area, ppm, linewidth and phase to create simulated baseline signals.
+7. Add unlimited Gaussian or Lorentzian spectral peaks with independent area, ppm, linewidth and phase to create simulated baseline signals.

-8)  SNR can be set using an independent reference line (not included in spectrum) to maintain RMS noise levels even as metabolite line shape changes.
+8. SNR can be set using an independent reference line (not included in spectrum) to maintain RMS noise levels even as metabolite line shape changes.

-9)  Output to Vespa-Analysis compatible data format, a simple text/binary header/data format (Siemens \*.rda).
+9. Output to Vespa-Analysis compatible data format, a simple text/binary header/data format (Siemens \*.rda).

-10) Output a single simulated spectrum OR an array of spectra, containing the same signal model but different noise, for use in Monte Carlo evaluations.
+10. Output a single simulated spectrum OR an array of spectra, containing the same signal model but different noise, for use in Monte Carlo evaluations.